 - respect and recognise the history and roots of the profession

-- build on the reality of contemporary practice and the growing body of research
+- build on the reality of contemporary practice and the existing and growing body of research

 - use terminology that is widely understood and adequately defined